 As we were setting up the mill and cutting trees for practice, we talked about how we might recoup some cost with “our” new hobby.

 Here are a few facts and figures:

 - Production: This mill is capable of producing approximately 500 to 600 board feet per hour.
 I need to add some qualifiers to this statement.
 The key words are: “Is capable”.
-After all, we are Senior Sensible Preppers, and I don’t expect we could last very long at that rate.
+After all, I don’t expect we could last very long at that rate.
 A more sensible rate might be 200 bf/hr.
 It would also depend on the dimensions of lumber you are cutting.
 It is much easier to cut 4”x4”, or 6”x6” timber than a bunch of 2”x4”, s. plus the board feet add up much quicker with large dimension lumber.

 - Pricing: In our area it ranges between $150-$250 per thousand board feet, depending on dimensions, quantity, and whether the logs are delivered to the mill or we pick them up.